dashjay/dashjay/README.md

 I am Dashjay.
 I am a full-stack (backend-end biased) developer in Beijing, China 🇨🇳.

-an Undergrad Student, I'm a senior now.
+An Undergrad Student, I'm a senior now.

 My current job is about information security